Cypress: benefits, dosage, contraindications

 ✪✪✪✪✪

-A double-blind clinical study compared to patients treated with diosmin showed superior activity for cypress extract.
-Another double-blind study after applying a cream containing 5% polymeric procyanidol (5 applications per day) significantly reduced herpetic lesions after 5 days.
+A double-blind clinical trial comparing patients treated with diosmin showed superior activity for the cypress extract.
+Another double-blind study, after application of a cream containing 5% polymeric procyanidins (5 applications per day), significantly reduced herpetic lesions after 5 days.

 Posologie